Swampland conjectures and single field inflation in non-standard cosmological scenarios: The exact solution approach to inflation

-\section{The Exact Solution Approach to Inflation}
+\section{The exact solution approach to inflation}

-The Exact Solution approach for Single Field (Supercooled) Inflationary Models was introduced by Del Campo in \cite{del2012approach}.
-The crucial point of note is that a Generalized Friedmann Equation of the form, where we have written the Friedmann Equation in the units used in \cite{del2012approach} , $ c = \hbar = 1 $ and $\rho_{\phi}$ is the energy density of the Inflaton Field and $ F(H) $ is a General Function of the Hubble Parameter $ H = H(\phi) $ ( $\phi$ dependent Hubble Parameters were famously first considered in the Hamilton Jacobi Approach to Inflation of Kinney \cite{kinney1997hamilton} ) .
-This Equation is quite general in the sense that one can arrive at the Friedmann Equation of different cosmologies for different $ F(H) $.
-For Instance, the Braneworld Scenario Friedmann Equation is attained for \cite{shiromizu2000einstein} for The Chern-Simons Model \cite{gomez2011standard} can be attained for Various Modified Gravitational Models can also be encapsulted in (5) .
-Like L(R) gravity for $ L(R) = R - \frac{\alpha^{2}}{6 R} $ can be given by for $ F(H) $ as And similarly, one can even get Loop Quantum Cosmology \cite{ashtekar2006quantum2} with (5). \\ \\ As is well known during Slow Roll Inflation, the field velocity $ \dot{\phi} = \frac{d \phi}{dt} $ is very less than the Scalar Potential $ V(\phi) $, which allows us to write $ \rho_{\phi} \approx V(\phi) $.
-The Equation of Motion which the scalar Field Satisfies is the usual Klein Gordon Equation, where $ \ddot{\phi} = \frac{d^{2} \phi}{dt^{2}} $ \\ \\ Based on these basics ideas, the Field Velocity is given by one can further find the $\epsilon$ and $\eta$ parameters to be,
+The exact solution approach for single field(Supercooled) inflationary models was introduced by Del Campo in \cite{del2012approach}.
+The crucial point of note is that a generalized Friedmann equation of the form, where we have written the Friedmann equation in the units used in \cite{del2012approach} , $ c = \hbar = 1 $ and $\rho_{\phi}$ is the energy density of the inflaton field and $ F(H) $ is a general function of the Hubble parameter $ H = H(\phi) $ ( $\phi$ dependent Hubble parameters were famously first considered in the Hamilton Jacobi approach to inflation of Kinney \cite{kinney1997hamilton} ) .
+This equation is quite general in the sense that one can arrive at the Friedmann equation of different cosmologies for different $ F(H) $.
+For Instance, the braneworld scenario Friedmann equation is attained for \cite{shiromizu2000einstein} for The Chern-Simons model \cite{gomez2011standard} can be attained for Various exotic gravitational models can also be encapsulted in (5), like for example a modified area-entropy cosmology where the entropy is of the Tsallis type \cite{sheykhi2018modified} where $\kappa$ is the Tsallis parameter and similarly, one can even get loop quantum cosmology \cite{ashtekar2006quantum2} with (5).